 - Confirm volunteer, natural parent, and returnee participants via e-mail or phone.

-- Purchase refreshments as the venue allows.
+- Purchase refreshments as the venue will allow.

 The Night Of The Event